reedcwilson/blog/README.md

 # blog
-A blog about Reed Wilson
+A blog about Reed Wilson using [Buster](https://github.com/axitkhurana/buster)